China's foreign minister makes surprise stop in Afghanistan | Law-Order

 China's foreign minister makes surprise stop in Afghanistan

+The official Bakhtar News Agency announced that Wang Yi will meet with Taliban leaders to discuss various issues, including the extension of political relations, economic, and transit cooperation.
+The Taliban, who seized power last August during the last, chaotic weeks of the withdrawal of US and NATO forces from Afghanistan after 20 years of war, have been seeking international recognition in order to open up the countrys economy, which has been in free fall since their takeover.
-China's foreign minister made a surprise stop in Kabul on Thursday to meet Afghanistan's Taliban rulers, even as the international community fumes over the hardline movement's broken promise a day earlier to open schools to girls beyond Grade 6.
-The official Bakhtar News Agency announced Wang Yi will meet with Taliban leaders "to discuss various issues including the extension of political relations, economic, and transit cooperation."
-The Taliban, who swept to power last August with the chaotic end to 20 years of war by a US and NATO coalition, have been seeking international recognition in order to open up their economy, which has been in free fall since their arrival.

-China has not shown any inclination to recognize the Taliban government but it has avoided criticizing the new rulers, despite their repressive rules directed particularly at women, denying them unhindered access to work and school.
+China's foreign minister made a surprise stop on Thursday in Afghanistan's capital to meet with the country's new Taliban rulers — even as the international community fumes over the former insurgents' broken promise to reopen schools to girls beyond the sixth grade.
+The official Bakhtar News Agency announced that Wang Yi will meet with Taliban leaders “to discuss various issues, including the extension of political relations, economic, and transit cooperation.”
+The Taliban, who seized power last August during the last, chaotic weeks of the withdrawal of US and NATO forces from Afghanistan after 20 years of war, have been seeking international recognition in order to open up the country's economy, which has been in free fall since their takeover.
+China has not shown any inclination to recognize the Taliban government but has avoided criticizing the new rulers despite their repressive rules directed particularly at women, who are denied the right to work and full access to education.

-China has, however, kept its Embassy in Kabul open and offered limited emergency assistance.
+On Wednesday, the Taliban unexpectedly reversed plans to reopen schools in Afghanistan to girls above the sixth grade, reneging on their promise in a move apparently meant to appease their hard-line base at the expense of further alienating the international community.
+China has also kept its embassy in Kabul open and has offered limited emergency assistance.
 The US-led coalition unseated the Taliban in 2001 after they refused to hand over al-Qaida leader Osama bin Laden after the 9/11 terrorist attacks in America.
-They returned to power and installed an all male Taliban-only interim government.
-The international community has been urging them to open up the government to ethnic minorities, non -Taliban and women.
+The Taliban returned to power in mid-August and installed an all-male, Taliban-only administration.
+The international community has been urging them to open up the government to ethnic minorities and women.

-Wang is one of the highest level visitors to Afghanistan since the Taliban's return.
-China, while refusing to offer recognition, has been engaging with the Taliban since their takeover.
+Wang is one of the highest-level visitors to Afghanistan since the Taliban takeover.
 China has economic and mining interests in Afghanistan and Afghans familiar with past talks between the Taliban and Chinese officials say Beijing wants Taliban commitments to prevent China's Uighur opponents from setting up operations in Afghanistan.

+Despite consistent and documented reports of Beijing's crackdown the Uighurs, Wang was welcomed as a special guest in Pakistan earlier this week, at a summit of foreign ministers from the member states of the Organization of Islamic Cooperation.

+At the summit, Wang called for negotiations to end the war in Ukraine.
+None of the OIC participants or host Pakistan, which has been particularly vocal about growing Islamophobia, mentioned China's crackdown on its minority Muslims, including the destruction of mosques and punishment for those Uyghurs who participate in religious edicts.

-China also has interest in stability in Afghanistan, as it has been used as a base for insurgent attacks against its nationals in neighboring Pakistan.
+China also has an interest in a stable Afghanistan as it has been used as a base for insurgent attacks against Chinese nationals in neighbouring Pakistan.
 It also has a multi-billion dollar road project in Pakistan linking the Arabian Sea Port of Gwadar with China in the northwest.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)